Domestic Letter Rate: 2¢ per oz.

 Designer: C. A. Huston - Engravers: J. Eissler (vignette) - E. M. Hall (frame & lettering)- J. C. Benzing (scrolls)

 The 13¢ Harrison stamp was issued to cover the combined postage and registry fee for an ordinary letter.
 Some felt that this stamp was a makeup stamp issued to appease Postmaster New, whose father was a close political ally of President Harrison, after the 17¢ Wilson stamp had been issued a few months earlier.
 Whatever the reason, this stamp is now an integral part of the Series of 1922.
-There is a minor anachronism in the order in which Scott lists this (Scott 622) and the 17¢ stamp (Scott 623).
+There is a minor anachronism in the order in which Number lists this (Number 622) and the 17¢ stamp (Number 623).
 First Day covers were issued at the Philatelic Agency in Washington, D.C. and at Indianapolis, Indiana.
 Philatelically important covers were also issued from Harrison's birthplace, North Bend, Ohio, serviced by the early First Day collector, Edward Worden.
 Many important First Day covers were addressed to Worden.

 The 1½¢ Rotary Harding